 I know all too well that life can be trying.
 Sometimes we find ourselves lost, scared, stuck, sad, angry and/or confused.
 Maybe you have recently experienced a significant life event that has led to these feelings, or maybe you’ve found yourself here without being able to point to a specific cause.
 In either case, I will provide you with a safe and judgement-free space to discuss and explore whatever it is you’re going through, with the goal of increasing insight and mitigating emotional pain.

 I tailor my work in order to best meet the needs of individuals, couples, and families who are struggling with a variety of issues including but not limited to grief and loss, trauma, depression & anxiety, and major life transitions.
-The treatment methods I often use are Solution-Focused Brief Therapy (SFBT), Cognitive-Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) and Existentialism and Attachment.
+The treatment methods I often use are Solution-Focused Brief Therapy (SFBT), Cognitive-Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Internal Family Systems (IFS), Existentialism and Attachment.
 I am also trained in EMDR, modality to process trauma which is the underlying cause of most symptoms and emotional distress.
 Our collaborative work together will help you recognize your own strengths, process deep emotional wounds, and make changes to facilitate living the life you want.